Bayesian Semiparametric Multivariate Density Deconvolution: Finite vs Infinite Mixture Models

 In this paragraph, we discuss additional mixing issues that render infinite dimensional models, particularly the ones with non or semiconjugate priors on the component specific parameters (like our MLFA model), unsuitable for multivariate applications.
 There are two main types of MCMC algorithms for fitting infinite dimensional mixture models - conditional methods and marginal methods.
 In the conditional scheme, the mixture probabilities are sampled.
 The mixture labels are then updated independently, conditional on the mixture probabilities.
 The mixture probabilities in infinite dimensional mixture models can be stochastically ordered.
-For instance, mixture probabilities in a Dirichlet process mixture model satisfy $E(\pi_{k})>E(\pi_{k+1})$ and $\Pr(\pi_{k}>\pi_{k+1})>0.5$ for all $k\in\nN$.
+For instance, mixture probabilities in a Dirichlet process mixture model satisfy $E(\wt\pi_{k})>E(\wt\pi_{k+1})$ and $\Pr(\wt\pi_{k}>\wt\pi_{k+1})>0.5$ for all $k\in\nN$.
 This imposes weak identifiability on the mixture labels resulting in a complicated model space comprising many local modes of varying importance.
 Different permutations of the mixture labels are not equivalent and exploration of the entire model space becomes important for valid inference.
-In high dimensional and large data settings this is difficult to achieve even by sophisticated MCMC algorithms with carefully designed label switching moves (Hastie, et al., 2013).
+In high dimensional and large data settings it is difficult to achieve even by sophisticated MCMC algorithms with carefully designed label switching moves (Hastie, et al. 2013).
 The problem can be avoided with marginal methods (Neal, 2000) that integrate out the mixture probabilities and work with the resulting Polya urn scheme, rendering the mixture labels dependent but nonidentifiable.
 Unfortunately, such integration is possible only when conjugate priors are assigned to the component specific parameters.
 Typically for infinite dimensional models with non or semiconjugate priors on the component specific parameters, good mixing is thus difficult to achieve, particularly in complicated multivariate setup like ours.
-On the contrary, the issues of mixing and convergence become much less important for finite mixture models with exchangeable priors on the mixture probabilities.
-With $K_{\bX}$ and $K_{\bepsilon}$ mixture components for the densities $f_{\bX}$ and $f_{\bepsilon}$, respectively, the posterior is still multimodal but comprises $K_{\bX}! \times K_{\bepsilon}!$ modal regions that are exact copies of each other.
-For inference on the overall density or any other functions of interest that are invariant to permutations of the mixture labels, it is only important that the MCMC sampler visits and explores at least one of the modal regions well and label switching (or the lack of it) does not present any problem (Geweke, 2007).